-The major rationale of establishing Calwest was to value-add and enable students to take advantage of the world-class courses run under MOOC philosophies.
-Any (traditional or non-traditional) university course has 3 distinct components: (1) Course Content (syllabus; learning outcomes); (2) Course Delivery (face-to-face; distance education; online; MOOC); and (3) Course Assessment (examination; assignment; credit for prior learning).
+The major rationale of establishing Calwest was to value-add and enable students to take advantage of a world-class program from the USA, available worldwide.
+Any (traditional or non-traditional) university course has 3 distinct components: (1) Course Content (syllabus; learning outcomes); (2) Course Delivery (face-to-face; distance education; online); and (3) Course Assessment (examination; assignment; credit for prior learning, challenge exams).

 All the Course Assessments will be done by Calwest professors.
 These assessments include proctored traditional and online exams, assignments, challenge exams and credit for prior learning.
 The learning of students undertaking all modes of assessment is based on the syllabuses of courses offered at Calwest, and listed in its catalog.